BitcoinDesign/Guide/guide/designing-products/open-design.md

 ## Discover the Bitcoin Design Community

-**Our focus is on exploring best practices to improve Bitcoin product design.**
+**Our focus is on exploring best practices to improve bitcoin product design.**

 - Join the conversation on [Slack]({{site.slack_invite_url}}).
 Navigate toward the channels that interest you.
 Dive into topics and conversations that draw you in.
 - Identify your strengths and goals.
 Figure out how they may fit within the community's vision.
 A good place to start is listening to a [Community Call](https://github.com/BitcoinDesign/Meta/issues?q=is%3Aissue+is%3Aopen+Community+Call) or reading our [newsletter](https://bitcoindesign.substack.com/).
 - Feel free to ask questions or ask for help in solving bitcoin design issues.
 - See some of the community [Projects](https://bitcoin.design/projects/).
 - Visit our [Contribute](https://bitcoin.design/contribute/) page.